nickathens/wardrobe/README.md

 This project provides a simple Flask application that allows users to upload an image or provide a text description to receive outfit suggestions.

+The `templates/index.html` page links to a small stylesheet under `static/styles.css` for basic layout and uses JavaScript to display the generated image returned by the API.

 The repository now integrates a U^2-Net based cloth segmentation model.
 When the pre-trained weights are available, real segmentation masks are produced for images sent to the `/parse` endpoint.
 If the weights are missing, the parser